Please read and agree with the Terms and Conditions before ordering with The Silk Bureau Ltd.

 In no event will we be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this website and the services offered by The Silk Bureau Limited.

 Through this website you are able to link to other websites which are not under the control of The Silk Bureau Limited.
-We have no control over the nature, content and availability of those sites.
+The Silk Bureau Limited has no control over the nature, content and availability of those sites.
 The inclusion of any links does not necessarily imply a recommendation or endorse the views expressed within them.

 Every effort is made to keep the website up and running smoothly.
 However, The Silk Bureau Limited takes no responsibility for, and will not be liable for, the website being temporarily unavailable due to technical issues beyond our control.